-One of the nice things about Pawtucket is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Pawtucket is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In terms of college education, Pawtucket is nearly on par with the US average for all cities of 21.84%: 17.44% of adults 25 and older in Pawtucket have a bachelor's degree or advanced degree.
+The citizens of Pawtucket are slightly better educated than the national average of 21.84% for all cities and towns, with 22.28% of adults in Pawtucket having a bachelor's degree or advanced degree.

-The per capita income in Pawtucket in 2010 was $21,239, which is low income relative to Rhode Island, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,956 for a family of four.
+The per capita income in Pawtucket in 2018 was $30,246, which is low income relative to Rhode Island, and middle income relative to the rest of the US.
+This equates to an annual income of $120,984 for a family of four.
 However, Pawtucket contains both very wealthy and poor people as well.

 Pawtucket is an extremely ethnically-diverse city.
 The people who call Pawtucket home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pawtucket residents report their race to be White, followed by Black or African-American.
 Pawtucket also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.64% of the city’s residents.
-Important ancestries of people in Pawtucket include Irish, Portuguese, French, and Italian.
+People of Hispanic or Latino origin account for 25.19% of the city’s residents.
+Important ancestries of people in Pawtucket include Cape Verdean, Irish, Portuguese, French, and Italian.